yotammanor/kikar-hamedina/README.md

 ## Working On Our Code ##

+### Code Contribution Guidelines ###

+ * **Task management** is done at our [Trello Board](https://trello.com/b/gJFDhaJa/kikar-hamedina).
+Keep it tidy.
+ * Work is done on branch `dev`.
+Branch `master` is our production branch, and should always be downstream from `dev`.
+ * Code should be committed (with meaningful messages!) and pushed to your forked repository.
+From there, **pull request**.
+Please keep in mind that **Your Code will be reviewed.
+So write it well**.
+ * Unfortunately, we currently rely on manual testing only.
+Feel free to start solving this at this very moment.

 ### Using Vagrant <a name="vagrant-instructions"></a> ###

 Here's a handy list of vagrant commands maintenance: